-- you're very sick or you have other medical conditions,
+- Are very sick or have other medical conditions

-These medicines -- baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza) -- work best when you take them within 48 hours after your symptoms start.
-They can shorten the length of your illness by a day if you take them within this early window.
-They might help even after 2 days.
+These medicines -- baloxavir marboxil (Xofluza), oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) -- work best when you take them 48 hours or less after your symptoms start.
+If you take them during this window, they can cut your illness short by a day.
+They can also help after 48 hours if your illness is severe.

 When Is Flu Season?

-Seasonal flu follows a fairly predictable pattern, starting in the fall and ending in the spring.
-A sign that it’s started is the sudden rise in the number of school-aged children sick at home with a flu-like illness.
-This first outbreak is soon followed by an uptick in other groups, including parents.
+Seasonal flu follows a pattern, starting in the fall and ending in the spring.
+The first sign is often a sudden rise in the number of school-age children sick at home.
+This is soon followed by more illness in other groups, including parents.